doubtfire-lms/doubtfire.io/source/articles/installation/ubuntu/manual-installation-guides-for-doubtfire-for-ubuntu.html.md

 tags: installation,ubuntu

 author: Jeevan loyd Fernandes
-summary: check to see the installation
+summary: See the steps involved in installing doubtfire-api, doubtfire-web and doubtfire-Io for Ubuntu Os.

 ---
-you can install
-[doubtfire-api](#doubtfire_api),
-[doubtfire-web](#doubtfire_web) ,
+Use these steps to install [doubtfire-api](#doubtfire_api), [doubtfire-web](#doubtfire_web) ,
 [doubtfire.io](#doubtfire_io)
-by using the steps given below.

 ---
 <a id="doubtfire_api"></a>